Procurement - questions

 7. I'm a local company.
 What can I do to supply goods or provide services to Stirling Council?

-Stirling Council has to treat all potential suppliers fairly.
+We have to treat all potential suppliers fairly.
 That means that we can't discriminate in favour of local firms.
 It isn't legal, and we could be challenged by companies that are not local.

-By registering on Public Contracts Scotland you will get information about not only Stirling Council opportunities but any other Public Sector organisations in your locality.
+By registering on Public Contracts Scotland you will get information not only about Stirling Council opportunities but any other Public Sector organisations in your locality.